leobertolazzi/influential-examples/README.md

 *Proponents* are influential examples that "help" the model predict the right class, whereas *Opponents* are influential examples that "favor" wrong predictions.

-In the result image, images of class *sneaker* that are somehow similar to the test image are *Proponents*.
-Instead, images of a wrong class (*sandal*) that are somehow similar to the test image are *Opponents*.
+In the result image, images of class *ankle boot* that are somehow similar to the test image are *Proponents*.
+Instead, images of a wrong class (*sneaker*) that are somehow similar to the test image are *Opponents*.

 ### 2. Self-influence evaluation